-The inclusion of agricultural private sector workers (a non covered sector which employs approximately 17 percent of the private sector workers, Table 13) appears to be consistent with expectations.
+The inclusion of agricultural private sector workers (a non-covered sector which employs approximately 17 percent of the private sector workers, Table 15) appears to be consistent with expectations.
 In the medium-run analysis (2002-2013, Panel A) the estimates are slightly smaller, the minimum wage affects the distribution from the 20th to the 60th percentile, suggesting that the population of agricultural wageworkers populate the lower tail of the wage distribution and thus weakens the policy effect.
-In the latest policy shift (Panel B), the distribution is affected between the 15th and 60th, where a 10 percent increase in the minimum induces more than 4 percent increase in average wage between the $15^{th}-45^{th}$ percentiles on average.
-The effect then decreases to around 2 percent in between the $50^{th}$ and $60^{th}$ percentile.
+In the latest policy shift (Panel B), the distribution is affected between the 15th and 60th percentile, where a 10 percent increase in the minimum induces more than 4 percent increase in average wage between the 15th-45th percentiles on average.
+The effect then decreases to around 2 percent in between the 50th and 60th percentile.

-We then expand to all private sector including female workers (Table 14).
-The medium-run analysis (Panel A) suggests that on average the minimum wage induces a 3 to 3.5 percent rise in average wage between the 5th and 50th percentiles, with effects up to the 60th percentile.
-For the short-run analysis of private sector workers (Panel B) we find that still no effect is detected at the lowest two percentiles (5th-10th).
-Assuming that over the years 2011-2013 the employment decision of female labour force has not changed drastically, in Table 15 we investigate also on the wage effects for the female population singularly for the latest policy change.
+We then expand to all private sector including female workers (Table 16).
+The medium-run analysis (Panel A) suggests that on average the minimum wage induces a 3 to 3.5 percent rise in average wage between the 5th and 50th percentiles, with effects up to the 60th percentile.23 For the short-run analysis of private sector workers (Panel B) we still find no effect at the lowest two percentiles (5th-10th).
+Assuming that over the years 2011-2013 the employment decision of female labour force has not changed drastically, in Table 17 we investigate also the wage effects for the female population singularly for the latest policy change.
 The results are in line with the male wage RIF regressions.
-The effect on the first three quantile groups (5th to 15th) is insignificantly different from zero.
-Following, a greater effect is found between the 20th and 50th percentiles (10 percent increase in the minimum leading to 4.5 to 6 percent increase) with a decreasing (and weakly statistically significant) positive effect persisting till the 75th percentile.
-Thus, it appears that for the female wage distribution the latest minimum wage hike has a strong positive effect, lacking to affect wages at the very bottom of the distribution, but strongly benefitting wageworkers up till the provincial median.
+The effects on the first three quantile groups (5th to 15th) are not significantly different from zero.
+Greater effects are found between the 20th and 50th percentiles (a 10 percent increase in the minimum leading to 4.5 to 6 percent increase) with a decreasing (and weakly statistically significant) positive effect persisting until the 75th percentile.
+Thus, it appears that for the female wage distribution the latest minimum wage hike has a strong positive effect, failing to affect wages at the very bottom of the distribution, but strongly benefitting wageworkers up until the provincial median.

-Following, we examine if there is any differential behaviour in minimum wage effectiveness among provinces.
-We report an estimation with the inclusion of a binary variable if the provinces were non-piloted in year 2012 for the introduction of the national minimum, and we add an interaction term of this variable with the minimum wage (Table 16).
-The findings suggest that even if the minimum wage has a positive effect on the wage distributions, the wage in the non-pilot provinces have performed worse than the seven pilot provinces.
-Potential reasons behind this is that the seven pilot provinces are the most dynamic in terms of economic activity, they also host the greatest majority of private sector employment and there is where several large firms are located.
+We also examine whether there is any differential behaviour in minimum wage effectiveness among provinces.
+We report an estimation with the inclusion of a binary variable if the provinces were non-piloted in year 2012 for the introduction of the national minimum, and we add an interaction term of this variable with the minimum wage (Table 18).
+The findings suggest that even if the minimum wage has a positive effect on the wage distributions, the wages in the non-pilot provinces have performed worse than the seven